The Swaminarayan School: Cultural focus of curriculum

 The Swaminarayan School's curriculum emphasised the ethics, culture, and epistemology of Hinduism in both its Prep School and Senior School.
 Every student took instruction in religious studies, dedicating approximately 10% of class time towards it.
 Hinduism was studied from a pluralistic understanding with an emphasis on the Swaminarayan and Vaishnava traditions.
 Students received training on texts such as the Bhagavad Gita, Ramayana, Shikshapatri, and Upanishads.
 Other religions studied included Judaism, Christianity, Islam, Buddhism, Sikhism, and Jainism.

 Every student received instruction in the Gujarati language until they reached the 10th level.
 Students could elect to take lessons in Indian performing arts such as tabla, harmonium, and singing.

-Academic Achievements/Rankings
+Academic rankings

 In 2010, the BBC ranked the school 23rd in the United Kingdom for best GCSE-level results in school league tables.
 The average GCSE points per student at the school was a 609.
 In the same year, the Daily Telegraph ranked the Swaminarayan School second in the country based on the league of tables of independent schools.

 In 2011, the national network of Science Learning Centres, the Association for Science Education, and the Wellcome Trust awarded a Gold standard to the Swaminarayan School for achieving a Primary Science Quality Mark.
 The programme provides a rubric for primary schools across the UK to evaluate and improve the science component in their respective curriculum.
 Schools are eligible to achieve bronze, silver or gold awards.